-38- Is it correct that as soon as a building permit is taken out for a Shipping Container or anystorage building larger than 161.4 Square Feet, that MPAC is notified and this could result in a possible property reassessment?
+26- Is it correct that as soon as a building permit is taken out for a Shipping Container or any storage building larger than 161.4 Square Feet, that MPAC is notified and this could result in a possible property reassessment?
 Is it possible to just have a 'location fee' instead of a building permit for storage buildings that result in the cleaning up of people's property?

 Yes, a copy of each building permit is submitted to MPAC.
 In regard to whether a 'location fee' could be applied, the answer is unfortunately 'No'.
 The Ontario Building Code is the only authority having jurisdiction in regard to the requirement to obtain a building permit, and the municipality cannot enact a By-law to supersede the code.
-The Township Council has not discussed the permit fee for a shipping container, but it is expected to be a nominal fee.

-39- Since many people already have Shipping Container(s) on their properties, what will be the process required to legalize their possession, and the use of these Shipping Containers?
+27- Since many people already have Shipping Container(s) on their properties, what will be the process required to legalize their possession, and the use of these Shipping Containers?
 Will existing Shipping Containers be deemed Legal non-conforming uses?